charitha22/hybf-cc23-artifact/README.md

 bash run-seme-fusion-example.sh
 ```
 This command outputs the text size of the object file produced by each
 technique.
-It also produces a dot file with control-flow graph produced by each
-technique, including the baseline CFG.
-The generated dot files can be viewed using
-an online graph viewer like [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline/).

 For example, running on a AArch64 machine produces the following output:
 ```
 BASELINE
    text	   data	    bss	    dec	    hex	filename